 “Part of me wanting to go to Africa was based on my own ignorance; I’d heard so many myths about what Africa was, what Africa wasn’t,” Cain continues.
 “So basically I felt disconnected and I wanted to see if there was a connection, and there was.
 I kept saying going to Africa that I’m going back, as if I’d been there before.
 And I’d never been to Africa before, but I felt like I was going home.
 And when I got to Africa, I did, I felt at home.”

-She immersed herself into the experience, enrolling not in classes in her major, but in all African studies courses: government, history, ethics and religion, and Twi, one of the traditional Ghanaian languages, at the host university, the University of Ghana, Legon.
+She immersed herself into her experience there, enrolling not just in classes in her major, but in all African studies courses: government, history, ethics and religion, and Twi, one of the traditional Ghanaian languages, at the host university, the University of Ghana, Legon.

 “I did not learn as much Twi as I would have like to, but I still had fun trying to learn the language,” she said.
 “The classes I enjoyed most were government and history, because they gave me insight into why Africa is in the condition it is in today, both politically and economically, and what Africans were like before they were Americans.
 For the first time I was able to see why ‘African’ Americans are the way they we are.”